Back To Top

 The Resulting Page

-After making this page, I also went created a version of the original image landing page using a similar design to show the implementation of this style across different layouts.
+After making this page, I also created a version of the original image landing page using a similar design to show the implementation of this style across different layouts.

 Designing the Nav Menu: Solving Overwhelm

-So how can we fix this?
+So how can we address this pain point?

 Well, a good starting point is to have a clearly defined structure for what we want.
 Together, me and the team gathered all of the different pages that were needed and worked to categorize them in a format that was intuitive to users.
 We prioritized concise but clear titles that felt significantly unique from each other.
 Though overlooked, this is one of the most important steps, as a confusing navigation structure is disorienting and will result in frustrated users and lower conversion rates.